History of Marcus Thuram in Timeline

 In May 2021, Marcus Thuram was called up for the delayed UEFA Euro 2020.

-In the 2021–22 Bundesliga season, Marcus Thuram struggled to score, failing to score in his first 15 matches and ultimately scoring only three goals.
+During the 2021 Bundesliga season, Marcus Thuram struggled to score, failing to score in his first 15 matches and only managing three goals throughout the season.

 On November 14, 2022, Marcus Thuram received a late call-up for the 2022 FIFA World Cup.

-In 2022, Marcus Thuram was part of the France squad at the FIFA World Cup, where the team finished as runner-up.
+In 2022, Marcus Thuram was part of the France squad at the FIFA World Cup, where they finished as runner-up.

 In April 2023, Gladbach's sporting director Roland Virkus confirmed that Marcus Thuram would depart the club at the end of the 2022–23 campaign, as he chose not to renew his contract.